NetworkCurator/NetworkCurator.github.io/developer/server.md

     <td>Implements an [application programming interface](api.html) that provides access to the MySQL database.</td>
 </tr>
 <tr><td><code>nc-admin</code></td>
-    <td>Holds files and scripts relevant for server-side administration.
-Scripts in this folder is required for installation.
-Post installation, it holds some site configuration definitions that are used throughout the server-side code base.</td>
+    <td>Holds files and scripts relevant for server-side administration, e.g. installation.
+Post installation, the directory holds site configuration definitions that are used throughout the server-side code base.</td>
 </tr>
 <tr><td><code>nc-data</code></td>
     <td>Holds user-generated files from a local site.
 The directory is divided into subdirectories for `networks` and `users`.
 The first stores network-specific data files such as uploaded json network definitions.
 The latter stores user-specific data such as identicon images.</td>